 Sarah is currently a senior at Asbury University, studying Elementary Education and Spanish, expecting to graduate May 2017.
 She started ballet, tap, and jazz classes at Christine Proia’s Dance Academy at the age of 3 and continued there for 8 years.
 Sarah rekindled her love for dancing at the age of 16.
 She has always loved being part of the arts, with small roles in plays and musicals throughout middle school, high school, and even college.
 She has been a member of CAST for the past 4 summers (2013-2016) where she has taken on the role of dance captain for multiple years.
 She was a featured dancer in the Salvation Army Musical, STONED, performed with the USA East Creative Arts Team at the 2015 Boundless Congress, and was a dance facilitator at the 2016 TAM Conservatory.
 She is grateful for God’s gift of dance in her life, (even if it took her 5 years to find it) and aspires to use that gift to further His kingdom.

 Bethany’s love for the arts started when she first saw the Creative Arts Service Team perform in 2007, claiming that one day she would be a part of the team.
-She is now going into her third year as part of the Team and had the opportunity to perform in Moses in the O2 Arena in London, England.
+She has now been a part of the Team for three years and had the opportunity to perform in London, England; California; and all over the Eastern Territory.
 She has been a student at TAM Conservatory for 5 years where she has been cultivating God’s gift of dance in her life.
 Bethany leads the dance and drama groups at Asbury University’s Salvation Army Student Fellowship.
 Her dance ability has helped her to choreograph and star as Babette in Asbury University’s production of Beauty and the Beast.
 Bethany is grateful for all the places dance has brought her and she looks forward to continuing to use God’s gifts in her life to further His Kingdom.

 Evangeline’s love for God and the arts led her to join the first year of CAST back in 2002.
 It was during this time that she learned how the arts could be used to teach the Gospel in new and exciting ways.
 Evangeline has experience dancing, cheerleading, and gymnastics.
 She has always enjoyed performing, especially, in musicals and choreodramas.
 Evangeline has worked for the Empire State Division as the Creative Arts Director since 2006.
 The Salvation Army has given her the opportunity to travel the country and the world and she is grateful to be called share Christ’s love through the arts.